Andrew Jay Hinch

 - Born May 15, 1974 in Waverly, IA USA

 A.J.
 Hinch was drafted in the second round of the 1992 amateur draft out of high school.
 He batted .440 for Team USA in the 1991 World Junior Championship and drove in 10 runs to tie for the team lead; he led them in average as they won Bronze.
-Hinch hit .450 with 10 steals, 11 runs and 9 RBI for the US in the 1992 World Junior Championship, leading the team in steals and finished second in average behind John Roskos as they won Silver.
+Hinch hit .450 with 10 steals, 11 runs and 9 RBI for the US in the 1992 World Junior Championship, leading the team in steals and finishing second in average behind John Roskos as they won Silver.
 In the 1993 Intercontinental Cup, he hit .250/.400/.250 for Team USA while splitting catching duties with Darren Grass.
 Opponents stole 4 bases in 7 tries.
 Hinch was 2 for 3 with a walk in the semifinal upset win over Japan and went 0 for 2 against Omar Ajete coming off the bench in the Gold Medal game loss to Cuba.
 He batted .214/.290/.321 as the catcher for the US in the 1994 Baseball World Cup.
-He elected to attend Stanford University where he was a third round pick after his junior year in 1995.
+He elected to attend Stanford University, where he was a third round pick after his junior year in 1995.
 He decided to return to school and was again a third round pick as a senior in 1996.
 In the same year, he won a bronze medal for the United States at the 1996 Atlanta Olympics.

 |Arizona Diamondbacks Manager